 Save the changes when you’re finished.
 When a 404 error occurs, website visitors will now be routed to the homepage.

-This is the most effective technique to redirect or fix a 404 error page as won’t have to create a single line of code for the homepage and there are multiple options to manage redirects.
-It is recommended that you utilize a plugin to prevent making costly mistakes when developing code.
+This is the most effective technique for redirecting or fixing a 404 error page, as you won’t have to write a single line of code for the homepage, and there are multiple options for managing redirects.
+It is recommended that you use a plugin to help prevent costly mistakes when developing code.

 You may use a variety of plugins, including the following: